RoboNET/EMVParser/docs/main.en.md

 [![NuGet Version](https://img.shields.io/nuget/v/RoboNet.EMVParser.svg?style=flat)](https://www.nuget.org/packages/RoboNet.EMVParser/)

-RoboNet.EMVParser is a high-performance library for working with EMV data in TLV format, optimized for use in .NET applications.
+RoboNet.EMVParser is a high-performance library for working with EMV data in TLV and DOL formats, optimized for use in .NET applications.

 ## Key Features